What is Retirement Planning: A Step-By-Step Guide For Beginners

 The longer you wait, the harder it becomes to catch up, even if you earn a high income.

-Even small, consistent contributions can add up, allowing your money to grow for decades through compound interest.
+Even small, consistent contributions can add up, allowing your money to grow for decades.

 For instance, if you save $10,000 at a 5% interest rate over 30 years, it can grow to $40,000.

-Doing that each year builds the generational wealth you dreamed of all those years.
+Doing that each year can build the generational wealth you’ve always dreamed of.

 Underestimating How Much Money You’ll Need

-People often make guesses or rely on rough estimates regarding their future.
+People often tend to make guesses or rely on rough estimates regarding their future.
 However, without a clear and solid plan, you risk jeopardizing your dreams.

-So, create a plan that aligns with your future lifestyle, takes inflation into account, and addresses your health care needs.
+Your first step should be to create a solid plan that aligns with your future lifestyle, takes inflation into account, and addresses your health care needs.

-An easy way to achieve this is by using a retirement calculator
+An easy way to get this done is through a retirement calculator.

-This tool will allow you to estimate how much you’ll need based on:
+A retirement calculator can give out an estimate of how much you’ll need based on:

 Your current age